Moses Smith

-Moses Smith (born March 30, 1976) is an American former professional auto racing driver and who competed in the NASCAR K&N Pro Series West, the Infiniti Pro Series, the Michelin Pilot Challenge, and the Trans Am Championship.
+Moses Smith (born March 30, 1976) is an American former professional auto racing driver who competed in the NASCAR K&N Pro Series West, the Infiniti Pro Series, the Michelin Pilot Challenge, and the Trans Am Championship.

-Smith has also previously competed in series such as the ASA Truck Series, the Indy Pro 2000 Championship, the Star Mazda Series, and the Westcar Late Model Series.
+Smith has also competed in series such as the ASA Truck Series, the Indy Pro 2000 Championship, the Star Mazda Series, and the Westcar Late Model Series.